 Is Snow White based on a true story?

-What is the “dark” story behind Snow White?
+What is the moral of Snow White?